Joseph Grodin: Retention election

 California Supreme Court justices must be confirmed by the electorate at the first election for governor after their appointment.
 No incumbent had been defeated since Justice Frank G. Finlayson in 1926.
-Nevertheless, Chief Justice Rose Bird, Jerry Brown's Secretary of Agriculture and a former public defender, was only supported by 51.7% of voters in the 1978 general election, the same ballot that passed Proposition 17.
+Nevertheless, Chief Justice Rose Bird, Jerry Brown's Secretary of Agriculture and a former public defender, was only supported by 51.7% of voters in the 1978 general election, the same ballot that passed Proposition 7.

-Newly-elected California Governor George Deukmejian, elected in 1982 and who as Attorney General had voted to approve Grodin's appointment to the appeals and supreme court benches, was furious at the court's interference in redistricting, tax reform, and ballot propositions.
+Newly elected California governor George Deukmejian, elected in 1982 and who as attorney general had voted to approve Grodin's appointment to the appeals and supreme court benches, supported a movement to remove the liberal justices from the Court, based largely on the rulings regarding redistricting, tax reform, and ballot propositions.

 Capitalizing on moral panic over the crack epidemic and the public's intense dislike of Jerry Brown, Governor Deukmejian began a campaign to recall "Jerry's Justices" by labeling them soft on crime and overly political in their rulings.
-California prosecutors, upset that there had been zero executions since the electorate restored the death penalty, released a white paper attacking the justices as biased in favor of criminal defendants and trial lawyers.
+California prosecutors, noting that there had been zero executions since the electorate restored the death penalty, released a white paper attacking the justices as biased in favor of criminal defendants and trial lawyers.
 Commercial attorneys followed, releasing a paper accusing the court of being beholden to big labor.

 Grodin had served as treasurer on Eugene McCarthy's presidential campaign and had himself made an unsuccessful run for the Berkeley City Council.
 He raised money from labor unions and the California Trial Lawyers Association, and the state police union ran a TV ad endorsing Grodin.
 Nevertheless, he was outspent by his opponents and suffered from a series of TV attack ads highlighting the victims in murder sentences he had overturned.
 Grodin was removed by the California electorate at his first retention election in 1986.
 Grodin was supported by 43.4% of voters, while Justice Cruz Reynoso was supported by 39.8%, and Chief Justice Rose Bird was supported by 33.8%.
 Deukmejian, who had won a reelection rematch in a surprise 61% to 37% landslide, was now free to appoint a majority of the court.

-Grodin returned to being a law professor at UC Hastings and has written extensively about the need to abolish judicial elections.
+Grodin returned to being a law professor at UC Hastings and wrote extensively about the need to abolish judicial elections.